slidevjs/slidev/guide/install.md

 ## Starter Template

-The best way to get started is to use our official stater template.
+The best way to get started is using our official stater template.

 With NPM: